maedmatt/hri-playground/README.md

 ```

 ### 3. Train a policy

+> **Note on GPU usage**: MuJoCo environments (Humanoid, Walker2d, etc.) run physics simulations on CPU only.
+Use `--device cuda` only for large networks or image-based policies.

 **Behavioral Cloning**: Learn a policy directly from expert demonstrations.
 See `docs/` for algorithm details.